 Shop in locally owned boutiques and stores along Broad Street, in the historic Summerville neighborhood and in Surrey Center.
-Eat at Augusta's best locally owned restaurants and enjoy classic Southern fare, tapas with an international twist, gourmet burgers, farm-to-table dishes and authentic English & Irish pub food.
+Eat at Augusta's best locally owned restaurants and enjoy classic Southern fare, tapas with an international twist, gourmet burgers and farm-to-table dishes.

-Make your first stop in Augusta at the Visitor Center for information on attractions, recreation, hotels, shopping and dining.
-While you're at the Visitor Center, make your reservation for the Saturday Historic Trolley Tour of Augusta, and pick up souvenir praline pecans, sunglasses, hoodies, t-shirts and more.
+Make your first stop in Augusta at the Visitor Center for information and make your reservation for the Saturday Historic Trolley Tour of Augusta, or pick up souvenir praline pecans, sunglasses, hoodies and t-shirts.

 Visitor Information Center

 Free Georgia Travel Guide

 The state’s official Travel Guide is your complete resource to planning a vacation in Georgia.
 Find trip ideas, attractions, events, activities, accommodations, maps, travel resources and much more.

 Boyhood Home of Pres.
 Woodrow Wilson

 Wilson lived with his family in Augusta for nearly 13 years, from 1858 to 1870.
 The house was used as a hospital for soldiers during the Civil War.

 Double Tree by Hilton Augusta is minutes away from malls and shopping, historic downtown Augusta and area hospitals, universities, Fort Gordon, recreation parks, major corporate centers and the Augusta Regional Airport.

 Meeting Planner Profile